kelby-mittan/ios-structs-classes-lab/README.md

 fred.weight = 999.2
 fred.homePlanet = "Mars"
 ```
+# Answer
+## The first two will run, but the third will not because homePlanet is stored as a constant "let homePlanet"

 Fix the class definition for `Giant` in the space below so that it **does** work: